CatiaGomes82/client-detect.js/README.md

 The client detect library creates a client object with information about devices, browsers, operating systems and feature support.
 This facilitates cross compatibility.

 ### Browsers
  - Edge
  - Chrome
  - Opera
  - Firefox
  - Safari
  - Internet Explorer
+	 - IE 11
+	 - IE 10
+	 - IE 9

 ## Installation
 1. Get the minified version of the library from the '/dist' folder.